b4sh1t1/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### How Do I change the default number of mixing rounds (the Anonymity Set)?

-In the Wallet GUI, go to File>Open>Config and in the last 4 lines you see:
+Go to File>Open>Config and change the value of **N** in "MixUntilAnonymitySet": **N** to the Anonymity Set you desire.
-`"MixUntilAnonymitySet": 50,
-"PrivacyLevelSome": 2,
-"PrivacyLevelFine": 21,
-"PrivacyLevelStrong": 50`
-You can change the three values of the desired anon set of the yellow, green and checkmark shield button in the GUI.
-The `MixUntilAnonymitySet` is the last selected value from previous use.
 More is better, (arguably only up to a point).
-Remember that you pay a [fee](https://github.com/6102bitcoin/FAQ/blob/master/wasabi.md#what-are-the-fees) proportional to the Anonymity Set.
+Remember that you pay a fee proportional to the Anonymity Set.
+[See more here](https://youtu.be/gWo2RAkIVrE?t=191).

 ### Can I mix more than the round's minimum? ###

 Yes.
 In a round with a ~0.1 BTC minimum, you could mix ~ 0.3 BTC and get a ~ 0.1 BTC output & a ~ 0.2 BTC output.
 Similarly, with a 0.7 BTC input you would expect the following outputs: ~ 0.1, ~ 0.2, ~ 0.4 BTC.
 The possible values of equal output that can be created are 0.1 x 2^n where is a positive integer (or zero).
+[See more here](https://youtu.be/PKtxzSLPWFU) and [here](https://youtu.be/3Ezru07J674).

 ### Why is the minimum mixing amount a weird number?

 The output value changes each round to ensure that you can que a coin and have it remix (mix over and over again - increasing the anonymity set, improving privacy).
 As a result the round mixing amount will often be a specific number which generally decreases as the rounds proceed, with a reset once a lower bound is reached.

+### How do I connect my own full node to Wasabi?

+There is currently a basic implementation of connecting your full node to Wasabi.
+The server will still send you [BIP 158 block filters](https://github.com/bitcoin/bips/blob/master/bip-0158.mediawiki), and when you realize that a block contains a transaction of yours, then you pull this block from your own full node, instead of a random P2P node.
+Thus, you can verify that in this actually is a valid block including your transaction.
+One attack vector could be that Wasabi lies to you and give you wrong filters that exclude your transaction, thus you would see in the wallet less coins than you actually control.
+[BIP 157 solves this](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki).
+When your full node is on the same hardware [computer, laptop] as your Wasabi wallet, then it will automatically recognize it and pull blocks from there.
+If your node is on a remote device [raspberry pi, nodl, server], then you can specify your local IP in line 11 of the config file.
+[See more here](https://youtu.be/gWo2RAkIVrE).

+### How do I upgrade Wasabi?

+You can download the software build for the different operating systems on the main [website](https://wasabiwallet.io) or better over [tor](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion).
+Make sure you also download the signatures of the build and verify them for [Adam Ficsor's public key.](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) For step by step instructions, follow [this guie](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/Guides/InstallInstructions.md) or [see this video](https://youtu.be/DUc9A76rwX4).

 # Post-Mix